-Tiffany Waddington is the original founder of the I-F Club.
-She also goes by a few nicknames, most notably “Tiff” and “Ms. T”.
+Tiffany Waddington M.S.
+CF-SLP, is the original founder of the I-F Club.
+She also goes by a few nicknames, most notably “Talktor Tiff”.
 She has been working with the ASD community in different capacities since 2007.
 Her involvement with the Deaf community began in 2013.

 In 2014, Tiffany graduated Magna Cum Laude with Honors from the University of Washington with a B.S. in Speech and Hearing Sciences.
 While pursuing her degree, she did research on the role of brain lateralization in dyslexia.
 During this time, she also worked as a peer mentor at Bellevue College in the Autism Spectrum Navigator’s program, as a mentor for private families on the Eastside, and as a caretaker for 2 ASD children.